 I’ve heard that if I only use 30 seconds or less of copyrighted material, it’s fair use.
 Is that correct?
 No. This is a common misconception but, at least under US law, there is no free blanket right to use copyrighted material if you only use a small part of it.
 Under the Fair Use Doctrine, it is true that judges may take into account the amount of material used in a courtroom setting in the case of a copyright lawsuit, there is no rule of thumb about how many seconds of material you can use.
 On a technical level, an artist or creator can be found guilty of copyright infringement just as easily of using 10 seconds of unlicensed copyrighted material versus using ten minutes of material.

 What are the rules for using footage on YouTube?
-YouTube has a content recognition engine which can identify many types of copyrighted material although it will not be able to tell if you’ve properly licensed the footage or songs or are using them unlicensed.
+YouTube has a content recognition engine that can identify many types of copyrighted material although it will not be able to tell if you’ve properly licensed the footage or songs or are using them unlicensed.
 If you get a copyright strike or a copyright notice on YouTube, you’ll be able to file a dispute if you have indeed licensed the material.
 If you haven’t licensed the material, YouTube may take the video down or monetize your video for the copyright holder by putting an advertisement on the video page with the revenue going to the owner of the copyrighted work you infringed upon.
 Repeated violations may eventually subject your YouTube account to deletion.

 What other factors should I be aware of when licensing copyrighted material?
 One other factor you will want to pay attention to is the term of the license.
-Royalty free agreements are generally permanent, while rights managed license agreements may be limited in time (for instance for 1 year or 5 year terms after which it would need to be renewed).
+Royalty-free agreements are generally permanent, while rights managed license agreements may be limited in time (for instance for 1 year or 5-year terms after which it would need to be renewed).

 How much does stock footage or photos cost to license?
 The cost of licensing footage of photographs can vary wildly depending on how rare of a photograph or footage it is, plus how old the material is, plus how you want to use it (in a commercial vs in an indie film for YouTube), plus how long you want to use it for (permanently vs getting a 5 year rights window).
 It won’t surprise you to learn that the more unique a piece of footage or photograph is, the higher a price the licensor can demand.